longevityframework/longevity/README.md

 product
 (MMP)](http://www.romanpichler.com/blog/minimum-viable-product-and-minimal-marketable-product/)
-\- that is, the earliest version suitable for your use - is currently projected for release in mid June.
+\- that is, the earliest version suitable for your use - is currently projected for release in mid September.
 Please be aware that this is only my best estimate.
 If you want to track progress, take a look at [my story board](https://www.pivotaltracker.com/n/projects/1231978).
 The longevity 0.2 release is my MMP.

+Once the 0.2 release is out, I will begin working in earnest on a complete set of user documentation.

 longevity currently contains three subprojects: